0xfabioo/sample-agent-cost-bench/README.md

 **How much does the same model cost across different coding CLIs?
 Which model delivers the best quality for your actual codebase?** agent-cost-bench answers both questions in a single run.

 Bring any model, any CLI, and any use case — a real GitHub repo with your own verification tests — and agent-cost-bench will measure cost, quality, and latency side by side.
-Checkout a video of how to run this repo [here.](https://www.youtube.com/watch?v=rFoeg-cXhWs)
+Checkout a video of how to run this repo [here of how to compare development agents.](https://www.youtube.com/watch?v=rFoeg-cXhWs)

 ## What you can do